 Every week or two, someone asks me whether their first novel should be a standalone or if they should begin a series.
 The answer to this question can be rather complex.
 So I’d like to write a few articles that deal with the hows and whys of writing a series.

-However, if you don’t create a big series of books, your readers will be free to grab whatever book catches their interest—usually the one with the best cover—and ignore all of your other works.
-Thus, your overall sales remain low, and you probably will never develop a large audience.
-Maybe you’ll get lucky and one of those books will become a darling of the critics, or perhaps get picked up for a major motion picture, but that can be a rocky road.
+However, if you don’t create a big series of books, your readers will be free to grab whatever book catches their interest.
+This will usually be the one with the best cover—and ignore all of your other works.
+Thus, your overall sales remain low.
+Also you probably will never develop a large audience.
+Maybe you’ll get lucky and one of those books will become a darling of the critics.
+Perhaps it wil get picked up for a major motion picture, but that can be a rocky road.

 At this point, I’ve written several series.
 My first came when I wrote Serpent Catch and Path of the Hero for Bantam, some twenty years ago.
 I’d outlined a long book, and my editor asked me to cut it in two.
 So it was rather simple as a series.
-Next I wrote The Golden Queen trilogy, followed by some Star Wars series for middle-grade readers, and a young adult series based on the Mummy movies.
-After this, I began writing the Runelords fantasy series along with my Ravenspell series for middle-grade readers and now my Nightingale series for young adults.
+Next I wrote The Golden Queen trilogy, followed by some Star Wars series for middle-grade readers.
+After that, a young adult series based on the Mummy movies.
+After this, I began writing the Runelords fantasy series along with my Ravenspell series for middle-grade readers.
+Then my Nightingale series for young adults.
 So I’ve had to confront this problem a few times in my career.

 The First Novel in a Series